jack126guy/nlstat/README.md

 To use it, simply pass the name of one or files as an argument on the command line:

-	nlstat [file...]
+	nlstat file...

-## Output Format
+## Machine-Readable Output

+You can pass the optional `-m` option as the first argument to change the output to a machine-readable format:

+	nlstat -m file...

-The output format is similar to that of the `wc` program on Unix-like systems.
+The format is similar to that of the `wc` program on Unix-like systems.
 Each file results in a single line of output.
 Each line consists of multiple fields separated by spaces.

 In order, the fields are: